-Empathy is different to sympathy, which can be shown without necessarily understanding much about how the other feels.
-It is also different to projection, where one's own feelings are projected onto the other.
+Empathy is different from sympathy, which can be shown without necessarily understanding much about how the other feels.
+It is also different from projection, where one's feelings are projected onto the other.
 Various clinicians have emphasized how empathic understanding is helpful in the process of therapy.
 According to Nelson et al. (2014, p.140),